aclandmark/FP_display_for_UNO_V2/README.md

 # FP_display_for_UNO_V2

-An improvement on version 1, it uses a single ic rather than two, thr ATtiny1606.
+An improvement on version 1, it uses a single IC rather than two, the ATtiny1606.

-The ATtinyy 1606 has 20 pins which are used as follows:
+The ATtiny 1606 has 20 pins which are used as follows:

 Two for power